microsoft/Attestation-Client-Samples/README.md

 This sample provides the code implementation to perform boot and TPM key attestation, and retrieve an attestation token from Microsoft Azure Attestation.
 This sample creates a TPM key named "att_sample_key" which is attested by Microsoft Azure Attestation.
 The creation of a TPM key may take up to a few minutes depending on the TPM hardware.

+### **VBS enclave attestation (sample_enclave_att.exe)**

+This sample provides the code implementation to perform VBS enclave attestation, and retrieve an attestation token from Microsoft Azure Attestation.
+An enclave dll must be created and signed before the enclave host sample is run.
+A sample enclave is provided in the "enclave" directory.
+It is compiled into vbsenclave.dll, which is loaded and called by the enclave sample.

 ## Sample Requirements

 * The machine must have a Trusted Platform Module (TPM).